Chart Color Schemes

 Oak Park displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Oak Park, as per the latest Census evaluation, 56.0% of dwellings were houses, with the remaining 44.0% being semi-detached, apartments, or other types.
-This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Oak Park stood at 31.1%, similar to Melbourne metro's level, with mortgaged dwellings at 37.0% and rented ones at 31.9%.
-The median monthly mortgage repayment in Oak Park was $2,167, higher than Melbourne metro's $2,000.
-Weekly rent median was $401, compared to Melbourne metro's $390.
-Nationally, Oak Park's mortgage repayments exceeded the Australian average of $1,863, and rents were above the national figure of $375.
+In Oak Park, as per the most recent Census evaluation, 56.0% of dwellings were houses, with the remaining 44.0% consisting of semi-detached homes, apartments, and other types of dwellings.
+In contrast, Melbourne metropolitan area had 67.9% houses and 32.1% other dwellings.
+Home ownership in Oak Park stood at 31.1%, similar to Melbourne metro's rate.
+The majority of dwellings were mortgaged (37.0%) or rented (31.9%).
+The median monthly mortgage repayment in Oak Park was $2,167, higher than Melbourne metro's average of $2,000.
+Median weekly rent in Oak Park was $401, compared to Melbourne metro's $390.
+Nationally, Oak Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing